jeongahyi/my-portfolio-site/content/jobs/Tps.md

 range: 'Mar 2016 - Apr 2017'
 company: 'TPS'
 url: 'https://www.t-p-s.co.jp'
-detail: 'A leader in innovative products and solutions that support industry and social infrastructure around the globe.'
+detail: 'A IT services and IT staffing agency based in Japan'
 tech:
   - Java
   - JavaScript